 Jeny Maier garners praise as “an excellent attorney and a wonderful person”, and has extensive experience counselling clients in complex M&A transactions.

 "She is a great competition lawyer with strong expertise in merger cases."

 Jeny Maier has comprehensive experience advising clients in all facets of antitrust law.
-She regularly advises parties to large, strategic M&A transactions on international antitrust notification requirements and substantive competition issues.
+She regularly guides major corporations through large, strategic M&A transactions, using her significant experience to advise on pre-merger notification requirements and substantive competitive issues.

-Jeny also has considerable experience assisting clients with responding to civil and criminal antitrust investigations and defending class-action litigation.
-In addition to M&A and litigation, Jeny counsels clients on a broad range of antitrust issues relating to pricing practices, distribution and marketing arrangements, intellectual property licence agreements and standard-setting activities.
+Ms Maier also has considerable experience assisting clients in responding to civil and criminal antitrust investigations and defending class-action litigation.
+In addition to M&A and litigation, she counsels clients on a broad range of antitrust issues relating to pricing practices, distribution and marketing arrangements, intellectual property licence agreements and standard-setting activities.

-Before joining Axinn, Jeny spent 10 years in the antitrust practice of a large, global law firm.
-Prior to that, she served as a legal intern for the Federal Trade Commission, Bureau of Competition and for the US Department of Justice Antitrust Division (National Criminal Enforcement Section).
+Before joining Axinn, Ms Maier spent 10 years in the antitrust practice of a global law firm.
+Prior to that, she served as a legal intern for the Federal Trade Commission’s Bureau of Competition and the US Department of Justice antitrust division (national criminal enforcement section).

-Jeny was previously named a "bright rising star" in the area of antitrust law by The Legal 500.
-She serves on the editorial board of the ABA Antitrust Section’s annual Antitrust Law Developments publication.
-Jeny also regularly contributes on publications and speaking engagements on antitrust issues for the American Health Lawyers Association.
+Ms Maier was previously named a "bright rising star" in the area of antitrust law by The Legal 500.
+She currently serves as vice chair of the ABA antitrust section’s corporate counselling committee.